 - i.
 Where the accused person is a student, adjudication proceedings will be conducted according to the general rules as set forth in the Student Code of Conduct.
 Where this policy contains additional requirements or conflicts with the Student Code of Conduct, this policy will control. - ii.
 Cases involving alleged student-on-student sexual misconduct will be assigned to the Student Conduct Judicial Board. - iii.
-No student shall sit on any Student Conduct Judicial Board or other board assigned to hear any charge of sexual misconduct.
+No student shall sit on any Student Conduct Judicial Board or other board assigned to hear any charge of sexual misconduct. - iv.

-iv.
 In cases of alleged sexual misconduct, the right of appeal described in the Student Code of Conduct shall apply to both the complainant and the accused.
-Petitions for appeal will be reviewed by the Vice President of Student Affairs in consultation with the Title IX Coordinator and Executive Director of Residential Life and Student Conduct.
+Petitions for appeal will be reviewed by the Vice President of Student Affairs in consultation with the Title IX Coordinator and Assistant Vice President for Student Affairs and Campus Life.